Neecia Majolly: Awards

 In 1992, Majolly was awarded the Stephanie Coleman Prize for Best Graduating Pianist from the Western Australian Conservatorium of Music, Perth.
 In 1991 she won the Rex Hobcroft Award for Best Pianist at the Inaugural Chamber Music Competition (Western Australian Conservatorium of Music, Perth), and in 2001, the Edgar Fewkes Memorial Award for outstanding musician (voice) in the southern Indian region.
-Her band The Majolly Project won two Global Music Awards for their debut single "Dark Room" in the categories 'Emerging Global Artist' and 'Best Song'.
-The song has also been nominated for the IMEA Awards in the 'Rock Song of the Year' category.
-She also won the World Classical Music Awards in the 'Composition' category.
+Her band The Majolly Project won two Global Music Awards for their debut single "Dark Room" in the categories 'Emerging Global Artist' and 'Best Song' categories.
+The song has also been nominated for the IMEA Awards in the 'Rock Song of the Year' category in 2015 and 'Rock Artist of the Year' in 2016.
+The second single "Whitebone" won two silver medals at the Global Music Awards for 'Best Song' and 'Best Video' in September 2015.
+The Majolly Project also won 'Alternative Artist of the Year' at the 5th IMEA Awards (USA) in June 2018.
+The fourth single "Fenced Circle" aired on VH1(India) October 12–26, 2018.
+It also won 'Best Alternative Song' at the 2018 Radio Music Awards and at the Indie Music Channel Awards 2019 (USA).
+The Majolly Project featured in 'Rolling Stone (India)' on November 6, 2018 and again in November 2019.
+Both 'Whitebone' and 'Fenced Circle' videos have been nominated at various film festivals like 'Feel the Reel', 'Eurasia Film Festival', 'European International Film Festival', 'Rome Prisma Film Festival' amongst others, and won 4 awards at the Top Indie Film Awards 2019.
+'Please' video was nominated at the 2020 Mumbai International Film Festival and won at the 2020 Women’s Freedom Song Contest.
+Recently, she was the Gold Prize Winner for Composition at the World Classical Music Awards.